Proof of Concept in Rwanda

 3. QUALITATIVE EVALUATION

-The 6 episodes were played to an audience of dozens of couples.
-To assess changes in beliefs and attitudes, pre-interviews and post-interviews were conducted.
+Once produced, the 6 episodes were played to an audience of dozens of couples.
+Post interviews were then conducted to assess changes in beliefs, attitudes, and behaviors.
 Additionally, focus groups helped evaluate the quality of the scripts and storylines.

 Read about the results.